})

 Introduction

-The construction industry is currently grappling with a significant challenge: the need to protect valuable assets while ensuring the safety of personnel on-site.
+The construction industry faces a persistent challenge: protecting valuable assets while ensuring the safety of personnel on-site.
 Security breaches and theft are on the rise, costing UK businesses over £1 million a week.
 This reality underscores the critical importance of hiring skilled security professionals, as their expertise is essential for safeguarding construction environments effectively.

 Ignoring these security risks can lead to severe consequences for businesses, including financial losses, operational disruptions, and reputational damage.
 The lesson is clear: investing in competent security personnel is not merely an expense; it is a vital component of business continuity.
 Construction managers must prioritise informed hiring decisions to navigate this landscape fraught with risks.